cliffordvickrey/malarkey/README.md

 A Markov chain generator takes text and, for all sequences of words, models the likelihoods of the next word in the sequence. ("world!" might have a 75% chance of following "Hello," and "Nurse!" might have a 25% chance).
 It is straightforward to visit the chain and, following these probabilities, emit gibberish that mimics human writing.

-For any given word, it is possible to "look back" any number of words to determine how likely the word is to be the next in the sequence.
-The more words the text generator looks back, the more realistic will be the output.
+For any given word, it is possible to "look behind" any number of words to determine how likely the word is to be the next in the sequence.
+The more words the text generator looks behind, the more realistic will be the output.

 ## Requirements